tytydraco/yessleep/out/Im_a_summer_camp_lifeguard_and_someone_wants_me_to_drown_the_kids.md

 All I could do was watch while bloated, misshapen lips pulled themselves over small teeth as a whispering girl’s voice pried itself in the folds of my brain.

-“*Stop saving them*.”
+“Stop saving them.”

 \---

 I awoke at the edge of the lake.

 It was just before dawn.
 The lake was completely quiet.
 I stood there for a moment, in shock, watching the water crawl up to touch my feet, as if beckoning me back down with it.
 Up... and back... up... and...